dhruvxop19/website-builder/README.md

-# Bolt Clone - AI-Powered Website Builder
+# A website that creates website - AI Powered website builder

 A full-stack web application that generates complete websites from natural language prompts using Google's Gemini AI.
 This is a clone of the popular Bolt.new platform, featuring real-time code generation, live preview, and an integrated development environment.